deedubyalabs/crm-pro/README.md

 ## 7. Key Features & Functionality (Manual System - End Goal)

-*(This section would be very detailed, drawing heavily from your `contractor-foreman-review.md` "PROActive OS Adaptation" sections for each module.
+*(This section would be very detailed, drawing heavily from your `contractor-foreman-review.md` "PROActive ONE Adaptation" sections for each module.
 Below is a high-level summary; the full version would list out specific fields, actions, and sub-features for each.)*

 ### 7.1.
 Dashboard
     * Customizable widgets for: